On both sides of nurse careers: Mom-daughter duo share bond as caregivers this Mother's Day

 “Each time, I would try to figure out, did I do everything?
 I think it was about six months into it when my mom said, ‘I can’t think of anything you’ve missed.’ ”

 During COVID-19, Natasha Yearous was furloughed because of her immunocompromised status, so she began a job with a congenital heart clinic for just over a year as an electrophysiology cardiac nurse.
-Then, she got a tip about MultiCare’s Pulse center from her mother.
+She got a tip about MultiCare’s Pulse center from her mother.

-Today, the two women say they share the same patient care focus, although they entered the profession more than two decades apart.
+Today, the two women say they share the same patient care focus.

-“When Tasha was explaining about how she meets people where they are, it’s almost word for word what I would have said when I worked the bedside,” Lois Yearous said.

 Local journalism is essential.